-Individuals who wish to file a written complaint against college personnel regarding matters other than dispute of a grade must speak to the Dean of Academics.
-The Dean will address the complaint according to college personnel policies and procedures.
-All complaints will be addressed without exception.
+Individuals who wish to file a written complaint against an SCTC faculty or tutor regarding matters other than dispute of a grade must address the complaint to the Dean of Academics.
+The Dean will respond to the complaint according to SCTC personnel policies and procedures.
+All written complaints will be replied to without exception.